cboydstun/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach isolates a specific element while .map while create an array.

 2. What is the difference between a function and a method?
+Coders write functions.
+Methods have been written by programmers for us.

 3. What is closure?
+Like punctuation - closing your statements so that computer knows you are done and it is over.

 4. Describe the four rules of the 'this' keyword.
+Global - generally everything in the window object Explicit - called with an entirely new context Implicit - a function is called by a preceding dot new - brand new object within a function when a constroctor is used

 5. Why do we need super() in an extended class?
+To ensure all variables are extended into sub classes.

 ## Project Set up